MCausc78/stoat.py/docs/api/enums_and_flag_classes.rst

     .. attribute:: light

-        Represents the Light theme on Revolt.
+        Represents the Light theme on Stoat.
     .. attribute:: dark

-        Represents the Dark theme on Revolt.
+        Represents the Dark theme on Stoat.

 .. class:: ReviteFont